loading...

 Clear turquoise lake with smooth boulders, sandy shallows, and snow-capped mountains in the distance under a bright sky.Shutterstock Image

-This beach is nothing short of spectacular, and the demand is so high to get in that a new reservation system has just been implemented.
+This beach is nothing short of spectacular, and the demand is so high to get in that there is a reservation system during the high season’s peak hours.
+This gorgeous beach is ideal for:

 • picnic areas

-This beach also features a boardwalk nature trail and a snack bar with the greatest view around!
+This beach also features a magnificent boardwalk nature trail and a snack bar with outdoor seating that provides the greatest view!

 10. Zephyr Cove